preston-speidel/Snap-Macros/docs/index.md

 ### Info.plist – Camera Permission

-Because we use the device camera, we need a camera usage description:
+Because we use the device camera, we need a camera usage description (edit the info.plist):

 ```xml
 <key>NSCameraUsageDescription</key>